 Most corporate recruiters are juggling multiple openings.
 The time they have to devote to a single search is extremely limited.
 In that kind of scenario, LinkedIn is the LAST tool you’d want to use to find the candidate you need.
 Due to data quality issues, LinkedIn Recruiter can be a gigantic time drain.
 Sourcer and recruiters frequently spin their wheels identifying, reviewing, and ultimately discarding candidates that weren’t contenders in the first place.
 LinkedIn Recruiter is not organized the way companies are organized.
 You need an org chart to do that.

 So What Do You Do When LinkedIn Recruiter Falls Short?

 So what’s a company to do when their LinkedIn Recruiter talent acquisition efforts fail to deliver a hire?
-Yes, you can always have candidate sourcers and recruiters find more potential candidates.
+Yes, you can always have candidate sourcers and recruiters find more candidates.
 However, that approach already has failed to produce the winning candidate.
-That is why we recommend that executive recruiting teams stop to:
+That is why we recommend that executive recruiting teams do the following:

 - Review the ground that has been covered.

 Sort your candidate list by Company and review the candidates identified.
 Ask yourself whether what you have in your spreadsheet is the sum total of all viable candidates at each target company.
 If the research for a company seems incomplete, conduct additional research to find the missing prospects.
 Of course, the above approach presumes you have search strategy, the ideal candidate profile, and a compensation range that is aligned with the marketplace.
 If not, those might require a revisit as well.